nicolasm/ulauncher-pinboard-search/README.md

 ## Usage

-You must fill your Pinboard API token in the extension settings.
+You must fill your Pinboard API token and username in the extension settings.